IgorPetrovKrsk/RunningApp/README.md

 Koin: Koin is used for dependency injection, promoting a clean and maintainable codebase by managing dependencies effectively.

+Google Maps API Integration: Google Maps is integrated to display the current run route, providing users with a clear visual representation of their route.

 Offline-first Capability: The app is designed to function smoothly even without an internet connection or when the device is in airplane mode.
 It stores finished runs locally and employs Work Managers to sync these runs in the background once the internet connection is restored.

 Background Tracking: The app uses a Service to track the user's run in the background, ensuring continuous tracking without interruption.
 The current run duration is displayed as a notification, providing real-time feedback to the user.